Mictronics/tuleap/doc/project-background.md

 Identifier of the background should be declared in the following
 locations:

--   In the `HeaderBackgroundRepresentation::identifier` annotation, so
-    that we expose the expected values in the OpenAPI representation.
+-   In the `HeaderBackgroundRepresentation::identifier` (in HeaderBackgroundRepresentation.php) @var string annotation, so that we expose the expected values in the REST API representation.
 -   In the `ProjectBackgroundSelection::ALLOWED` constant, so that we can propose the new image in project administration.